Douro Harvest Wine Tour Highlights

 - Based in the Douro Valley, a UNESCO world heritage site.

-- Visit to Porto, home of the lodges where port has traditionally been matured.
+- Visit to Vila Nova de Gaia, home of the lodges where port has traditionally been matured.

 - Comprehensive tastings at every visit, and five fabulous tasting lunches or dinners.

-From the Meeting Point at Porto Airport (see Flight Transfers below), I will arrange a coach transfer to our hotel in Vila Real in the centre of the Douro Valley.
+From the Meeting Point at Porto Airport (see Flight Transfers below), I will arrange a coach transfer to our hotel in Vila Real, close to the heart of the Douro Valley.

 At our first night dinner I will introduce both the still and fortified wines of the region.

 We head into the vineyards to see harvest in action, and potentially view treading of grapes in the historic lagares.
-The more adventurous among us may able to try for themselves (this is not compulsory and will depend on Covid-related procedures at the winery).
-The boutique Quinta do Tedo (owned by the Bouchard of Burgundy family) and Terrus will give us contrasting insights into table and fortified wines.
+The more adventurous among us may able to try for themselves (as we are not visiting ‘touristy’ wineries, viewing or experiencing grape treading is not guaranteded – it will depend on the stage of harvest at the winery).
+The boutique Quinta do Tedo (owned by the Bouchard family of Burgundy) and Terrus will give us contrasting insights into table and fortified wines.

 Evening at leisure.